 “A lot of the Magdalene women would have been very silent if and when they came on that page.
 It was only in the past year or two years that some of the women have become vocal.
 So many people wrote to me privately, but they didn’t dare to post or reply publicly on the page.”

 Part of Rachel’s motivation in setting up the page was the realisation that she could have been incarcerated herself.
-She became a mother at 16 and spent three months in a Mother and Baby Home in Scotland.
+She became a mother at 16 and her parents almost sent her to a Mother and Baby Home in Scotland.
 She knew how cruel and harsh life could be in such an institution.”

 She was invited to address a meeting for Magdalene Laundry survivors in Cork a few years ago and was struck by how fearful many of the women were about speaking in public about their experiences.